TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Extensions/Index.rst

         Information on how to install extensions using Composer.

-    ..  card:: :ref:`Managing Extensions - Legacy Guide <extensions_legacy_management>`

-        This guide contains information on how to manage extensions using the TYPO3 backend and the TYPO3 Extension Repository (TER) without Composer.
-        This method of managing extensions is now deprecated.

     ..  card:: :ref:`Create your own extension <create-own-extension>`

         This guide contains information on how to create your own extension.